 The BOP emphasizes and encourages the resolution of complaints.
-The first step of the Administrative Remedy process is to Informal Resolution, utilizing the appropriate Informal Resolution form.
-(See the Administrative Institution Supplement, Attachment A.) When an resolution is not successful, an inmate can access Administrative Remedy Program.
+The first step of the Administrative Remedy process is to attempt an Informal Resolution utilizing the appropriate Informal Resolution form.
+(See the Administrative Remedy Institution Supplement, Attachment A.) When an informal resolution is not successful, an inmate can access the Administrative Remedy Program.
 All Administrative Remedy forms may be obtained from your assigned Correctional Counselor or Unit Team member.

-If the issue cannot be informally resolved, a formal complaint may be filed with a Request for Administrative Remedy (formerly BP-229), commonly referred to as a BP-9.
+If the issue cannot be informally resolved, a formal complaint may be filed with a Request for Administrative

+Remedy (formerly BP-229), commonly referred to as a BP-9.
 The inmate may place a single complaint or related issues on the form.
-If the form contains multiple unrelated issues, the submission will The inmate will return the completed BP-9 to the rejected.
-Correctional Counselor, will deliver who Administrative Remedy Coordinator (BP-9 will be rejected unless processed through staff).
+If the form contains multiple unrelated issues, the submission will be rejected.
+The inmate will return the completed BP-9 to the Correctional Counselor, who will deliver it to the Administrative Remedy Coordinator (BP-9 will be rejected unless processed through staff).
 The BP-9 complaint must be filed within twenty (20) calendar days from the date on which the basis for the incident or complaint occurred, unless it was not feasible to file within that period of time which should be documented in the complaint.
 Institution staff has twenty (20) calendar days to act on the complaint and to provide a written response to the inmate.
 This time limit for the response may be extended for an additional twenty (20) calendar days.
 The inmate will be notified of the extension.
 If the inmate is not satisfied with the Warden's response to the BP-9, he may file an appeal to the Regional Director.
 This appeal must be received in the Regional Office within twenty (20) calendar days from the date of the BP-9 response.
-The regional appeal is filed on a Regional Administrative Remedy Appeal (form BP-230), commonly referred to as a BP-10, and must include the appropriate number of copies of the BP-9 form, the Warden's response, and any exhibits.
+The regional appeal is filed on a Regional Administrative Remedy Appeal (form BP-230), commonly referred to as a BP-IO, and must include the appropriate number of copies of the BP-9 form, the Warden's response, and any exhibits.
 The regional appeal must be answered within thirty (30) calendar days, but the time limit may be extended an additional thirty (30) days.
-The inmate will be notified of the extension
+The inmate will be notified of the extension.

-If the inmate is not satisfied with the Regional Director's response, he may appeal to the General Counsel in the Central Office.
-The national appeal must be made on the Central Office Administrative Remedy Appeal (form BP-231), commonly referred to as a BP-11, and must have the appropriate number of copies of the BP-9, BP-10, both responses, and any exhibits.
+If the inmate is not satisfied with the Regional Director's response, he may appeal to the General Counsel In the Central Office.
+The national appeal must be made on the Central Office Administrative Remedy Appeal (form BP23 1), commonly referred to as a BP-I l, and must have the appropriate number of copies of the BP-9, BP-IO, both responses, and any exhibits.
 The national appeal must be answered within forty (40) calendar days, but the time limit may be extended an additional twenty (20) days.
 The inmate will be notified of the extension.

-When filing a Request for Administrative Remedy or an Appeal (BP-9, BP-10, or BP-11), the form should contain the following information:
+When filing a Request for Administrative Remedy or an Appeal (BP-9, BP-IO, or BP-I I), the form should contain the following information.

-- · Statement of Facts

-- · Grounds for Relief
+Statement of Facts, Grounds for Relief, Relief Requested

-- · Relief Requested